superphy/spfy/docs/source/contributing.rst

 Adding a New Task Form
 ----------------------

-  A note on terminology: we consider `containers` to be *Redux-aware*; that is, they require the `connect()` function from `react-redux`. `Components` are generally not directly connected to Redux and instead get information from the Redux store passed down to it via the componenet's `props`.
+  A note on terminology: we consider `containers` to be *Redux-aware*; that is, they require the `connect()` function from `react-redux`. `Components` are generally not directly connected to Redux and instead get information from the Redux store passed down to it via the component's `props`.
 Note that this is not strictly true as we make use of `react-refetch`, which is a fork of Redux and uses a separate `connect()` function, to poll for job statuses and results.
 However, the interaction between `react-refetch` and `redux` is largely abstracted away from you and instead maps a components props directly to updates via `react-refetch` - you don't have to dispatch actions or pull down updates separately.

 Then create a container in `/src/containers` which will be your request form.
 You can look at `Subtyping.js`_ for an example.